10 Common Technical Interview Mistakes (And How to Avoid Them)

 Learn from others' failures.
 These are the most common mistakes candidates make in coding interviews and exactly how to avoid them.

-After reviewing thousands of interview performances, clear patterns emerge.
-Most candidates fail not because they lack skills, but because they make avoidable mistakes.
+Based on patterns we see across practice sessions, most candidates fail not because they lack skills, but because they make avoidable mistakes.
 Here are the top 10 mistakes, and how to avoid them.

 Mistake #1.
 Starting to Code Immediately